 · to help us analyse what sort of people use our products and services and help us identify and target other possible customers and partners

 We also use your personal data for marketing purposes.
 With your permission, this may include contacting you by email, phone, text message, social media or other (online) communication or post with information, news, and offers on our products, services, Our Apps and/or Our Sites.
 You will not be sent any unlawful marketing or spam.
-We will always work to fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out.
+We will always work to fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to drop-out.

 9. How Long Will You Keep My Personal Data?